Time Blocking for Habits: A 6-Step System That Sticks (2026)

 With a to-do list, every day you face a fresh decision: when? where? how?
 These micro-decisions require cognitive resources, and they provide openings for the negotiating, rationalizing part of your brain to intervene.

 With a time block, the decision is already made.
-7 AM Tuesday isn't "should I exercise?"
-It's just "exercise time."
+7 AM Tuesday no longer poses the question "should I exercise?"
+It simply reads as "exercise time."
 The decision has been delegated to your past self, who made it under less emotional pressure.
+That is the core move against procrastination: deciding once, in advance, so the moment is not a negotiation.

 Cal Newport, who popularized the concept in Deep Work, describes time blocking as "a way of saying no to interruptions while making your most important work non-negotiable."
 The same principle applies to habits: pre-commitment removes the moment-of-action choice.